When planning a new life in Canada, we talk a lot about settling in to your new surroundings, and how to make the most of your new home.

 Consider allowing ten days or so to get yourself set up in Canada with a bank account and a mobile phone, as you may need to have a bank account sorted to set up a direct debit to get the phone.

-Look into what roaming offers your home provider can give you for your first few days in Canada.
+Look into what roaming offers your home provider can give you for your new life in Canada.
 For example, Vodafone in Ireland have a plan whereby €2.99 a day gets you access to unlimited minutes and texts, and 200MB of data.

 So call them 20 days or so before you leave, and tell them you’d like to switch to pay as you go.
 This means you can keep your number at home, bearing in mind that you may need a nominal top-up every six months just to keep the number active.